 8. Bor Tiger Reserve, Maharashtra

-The Bor Tiger Reserve is a wildlife sanctuary located near Hingani in Maharashtra.
+The Bor Tiger Reserve is a wildlife sanctuary located near Hingani, Maharashtra.
 The reserve is spread over a relatively small area and includes the drainage basin of Bor Dam.

-Aside from Bengal tigers, leopards, bison, deer, wild dogs and more live in the sanctuary.
-This small reserve is steadily seeing the rise in tiger population as they are often spotted during safaris.
+Aside from Bengal tigers, leopards, bison, deer, wild dogs, and more live in the sanctuary.
+During safaris, people frequently spot tigers, leading to a consistent increase in the tiger population within this small reserve.

 There are over 160 species of birds and 26 species of reptiles in the sanctuary.
 It is a perfect destination for those who would like to visit a small yet picturesque reserve to save time.